philipp-hellwig/MLC-letter-string-analogies/README.md

 You can obtain the datasets in two ways:
 1. to get all datasets used in the paper, download them [here](link).
 2. Generate datasets yourself.
-    - For example, to obtain a dataset run:
-    ```sh
+    #### Code Snippets
+    The snippets below generate all datasets used in our project:
+    ```python
+    python generate_data.py --data_dir "data/all_transformations_study1"
-    python generate_data.py --transformations "base" --n_reshuffle 1 --alphabets_per_permutation 1 --data_dir "data/base_tiny"
+    python generate_data.py --data_dir "data/all_transformations_study3" --study_examples 3
     ```
     #### Arguments
-    ```sh
+    ```
+    --data_dir
+          The directory in which the data set will be saved.
+Default "data/debug".

-    --transformations TRANSFORMATIONS
+    --transformations
-                        Comma-separated list of integers of transformations to include (e.g., 1,2 will include extend sequence and successor).
-Defaults to all.
+          "base", "all" or Comma-separated list of integers of transformations to include
+          (e.g., 1,2 will include extend sequence and successor).
+Defaults to "all".

-    --data_dir DATA_DIR   The directory in which the data set will be saved

-    --n_reshuffle N_RESHUFFLE
+    --n_reshuffle
           How many times to reshuffle the data to get new problem-study example pairs.
-Defaults to 50.
+Default: 10.

-    --alphabets_per_permutation ALPHABETS_PER_PERMUTATION
+    --alphabets_per_permutation
           How many unique alphabets to generate per permutation level.
+Defaults: 5.

+    --study_examples
-Defaults to 1.
+          How many study examples to show per problem.
+Default: 1.
     ```

 ### Training